Questions About Divorce

 Missouri courts follow the "American Rule" when it comes to attorney fees and this basically states that each party is responsible for their own litigation costs.
 However, there is an exception for divorce and family law cases as a statute does authorize attorney fees in some circumstances.
 In order to justify such an award, misconduct during the marriage or the litigation is usually required, and/or one party makes substantially more income than the other.
 Most of the time, each party must pay their own attorney fees, but it never stops the parties from making the request.

-Generally, a spouse or cohabitants income is not included in the child support calculation.
-However, in some limited circumstances, such as if one of the parents claims no income because they are supported by a spouse or cohabitant, the Court might impute some or all of that income to the parent.
+Generally, a spouse or cohabitant's income is not included in a child support calculation.
+However, in some limited circumstances, such as if one of the parents claims no income because they are supported by a spouse or cohabitant, the court might impute some or all of that income to the parent.

-There are usually only three options when it comes to the house: Wife receives the house and pays out Husband's share of the equity to Husband; Husband receives the house and pays to Wife her share of the equity; or the house is sold and the profit and loss are split in some ratio.
-The Court will usually first look to see if one of the spouses wants and can afford the home, and will also consider how the award of the home would affect the children.
+There are usually only three options when it comes to the house: the wife receives the house and pays out the husband's share of the equity to the husband; the husband receives the house and pays the wife her share of the equity; or the house is sold and the profit and loss are split in some ratio.
+The court will usually first look to see if one of the spouses wants and can afford the home, and will also consider how the award of the home would affect the children.

 Yes.
-If there is a concern that one of the spouses is using drugs, then a drug test can be ordered.
+If there is a concern that one of the spouses is using drugs, then a drug test can be ordered in a Missouri divorce or custody case.
 However, there usually must be children involved and the alleged drug use must have some effect on parenting ability.
 Also, a drug test isn't often that effective unless it is done with little or no advance notice, and a party to the case should not ask for a drug test unless they are certain that it will come back positive.
 Otherwise, the requesting party's credibility may be damaged.

-Yes, a mental exam may be ordered, but Missouri courts do not take these requests lightly.
+Yes, a mental exam may be ordered during a divorce or custody proceeding, but Missouri courts do not take these requests lightly.
 There must be a compelling reason to ask for a mental exam, and a party's mental health must be at issue to begin with.
-Many times, if a request for mental exam comes up, the Court will order both spouses to undergo the exams.
+Many times, if a request for mental exam comes up, the court will order both spouses to undergo the exams.

 In Missouri, property is characterized as either marital or non-marital property, and this applies to real estate, personal property, vehicles, retirement plans, bank accounts, debts, and any other type of property.
 Marital property is any property acquired between the date of the marriage and the date of the divorce.
 Non-marital property is any property that was owned prior to the marriage, or acquired during the marriage by gift or inheritance.
 Note that sometimes non-marital property can become marital property, or non-marital property can have a marital component.
 Non-marital property will be awarded to the party who owns it, and marital property and debt is usually divided equally.
 However, marital misconduct or other factors occasionally can justify an unequal division.

-Yes and no. In most uncontested cases, only one attorney is involved, but that attorney can only represent one party.
+Yes and no. In most uncontested divorces, only one attorney is involved, but that attorney can only represent one party.
 The other party is technically unrepresented, and the attorney involved is not the attorney of record for both spouses.
-However, A skilled uncontested Kansas City divorce attorney will be able to still assist the unrepresented party with working through the case, as well as answer their questions, without actually providing legal advice to that party or breaching their attorney-client relationship with the client.
+However, a skilled divorce attorney will be able to still assist the unrepresented party with working through the case, as well as answer their questions, without actually providing legal advice to that party or breaching their attorney-client relationship with the client.

 In Missouri, a divorce proceeding is used to end a lawful, valid marriage.
 An annulment, on the other hand, ends a marriage that was not valid to begin with.
 If a marriage is declared null and void, it is as if it never existed in the first place.
 An annulment is only granted in very limited situations, such as in the cases where spouses are relatives, bigamous marriages, lack of mental capacity, fraud of an intimate nature, duress, a spouse is underage, and a few other reasons.
 Note that an annulment will not be granted simply because the marriage is of short duration, and annulment proceeding is not cheaper or faster than a divorce.